-From July 2008 through December 2014, a total of forty-six breaches were reported by the retail and food service industry, twenty-one from financial service providers, nineteen from healthcare organizations, and eighteen from governmental entities.
-SCDCA also received sixty-one other reports of breaches from companies outside these four main sectors.
+From January 2011 through December 2015, a total of thirty-nine breaches were reported by the retail and food service industry, nineteen from financial service providers, nineteen from healthcare organizations, and sixteen from governmental entities.
+SCDCA also received sixty-nine other reports of breaches from companies outside these four main sectors.

-The Department received the most notices in 2013 (41 notices) followed closely by 2014 (39 notices).
-The notices received in 2014 and 2013 represent a significant increase in comparison to prior years: 2012 (22), 2011 (22), 2010 (24), 2009 (14), and 2008 (3).
+The Department received the most notices in 2013 (41 notices) followed closely by 2014 (39 notices) and 2015 (38 notices).
+The notices received in 2015, 2014 and 2013 represent a significant increase in comparison to 2011 (22) and 2012 (22).